data-mie/dbt-course/README.md

 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+## Acknowledgements

+Thanks to Dylan Baker and Emilie Schario for their previous work on this course!